-Fasting has been prevailing in the Indian culture since the very beginning of civilization.
-Fasting is abstinence from food or water for religious, health or ritualistic purposes.
-Although it is many times viewed as unhealthy or depriving of nutrition, short term or controlled fasting can do wonders for your health.
-More and more people have been practising fasting to manage weight or improve their immunity metabolic and functions.
+Fasting has been prevailing in Indian culture since the very beginning of civilization.
+Fasting is abstinence from food or water for religious, health, or ritualistic purposes.
+Although it is many times viewed as unhealthy or depriving of nutrition, short-term or controlled fasting can do wonders for your health.
+More and more people have been practicing fasting to manage weight or improve their immunity metabolic and functions.

 Intermittent fasting has become quite a trend after the advancements in health research suggested that intermittent fasting is a legitimate means of managing weight and preventing diseases.

 - Improves cognitive functioning

 - Helps manage weight issues and associated health disorders